mozhdehAI/Hand_writing_recognition/README.md

 # Hand_writing_recognition
 This code aims to recognize the hand writing images.
+These codes are inspired with a tutorial by http://neuralnetworksanddeeplearning.com.